Module tests

 Traits§

-• A utility trait that represents the return value of filters.
+A utility trait that represents the return value of functions, filters and tests.

 Functions§